-Some are extremely specialized, using specific algorithms, Be natural language processing (PLN) and computer vision.
-But the vast majority are based on machine and deep learning techniques.
+Some use extremely specific algorithms, such as natural language processing (NLP) and computer vision.
+But for the most part they are based on machine and deep learning techniques.

-Intelligences based on machine learning, or machine learning, use neural networks - computer systems with interconnected nodes that act like human neurons.
+The intelligences based on machine learning, or machine learning, use neural networks — computing systems with interconnected nodes that act like human neurons.

-For this reason, they are able to modify their behavior autonomously, based on their own experience, resulting from the training we mentioned earlier and from the interaction with data and information provided by the technology user, the so-called navigation analysis.
+Therefore, they can modify their behavior autonomously, from their own experience — arising from the training we mentioned earlier and from the interaction with data and information provided by the technology user, the so-called navigation analysis.

-They are a little bit simpler compared to deep learning, as they process data with less speed, so they work with less specialized capabilities.
+They are a little simpler compared to those based on deep learning, as they process data at a slower speed and therefore work with less specialized capabilities.

-Intelligences based on deep learning, or deep learning, use large neural networks with several layers of processing, or layers of learning, so they can learn more complex patterns and are able to process a much larger amount of data in less time.
+Intelligences based on deep learning, or deep learning, use large neural networks with several processing layers, or learning layers, so they can learn more complex patterns and are able to process a much larger amount of data In less time.

-And that is precisely what makes it possible today to be present in our daily lives in various areas and activities that sometimes we do not even imagine, including medicine, entertainment, online commerce, among many others.
+And this is precisely what makes it possible for it to be present in our daily lives in several areas and activities that we sometimes do not even imagine, including medicine, entertainment, online commerce, among many others.

 Discover some examples of the application of artificial intelligence in our daily lives:

-Today, most e-mail services, such as Gmail and Outlook, use artificial intelligence to identify possible SPAM messages and prevent them from filling your inbox or until they harm you in some way, through viruses or fraud.
+Today, most of the services of email, like Gmail and Outlook, uses artificial intelligence to identify possible SPAM messages and prevent them from filling your inbox or even harming you in any way, through viruses or fraud.

 One of the reasons why social networks are so addictive is the customization capability and this is possible through the use of artificial intelligence.

-How does she monitoring everything that is done during navigation and In real time, can make recommendations for more assertive friendships and show the most relevant ads to each person.
+As it monitors everything that is done while browsing and in real time, it is able to make more assertive friendship recommendations and show the most relevant ads to each person.

 In addition, artificial intelligence also understands the emotionality of users from their posts and, with this, highlights the most relevant content and images and removes those considered inappropriate.

-Streaming services, such as Netflix and Spotify, are also a huge success in entertainment because of customization made by artificial intelligence.
+Streaming services, such as Netflix and Spotify, are also very successful in entertainment because of the personalization made by artificial intelligence.

-This customization happens mainly by recommendation systems, which through intelligence navigation analysis are able to show the most relevant contents: podcasts, music, movies and series similar to the most watched and listened to.
+This personalization happens mainly by recommender systems, which, through intelligence navigation analyses, are able to show the contents most relevant: podcasts, music, movies and series similar to the most watched and listened to by each person.

-Google is one of the biggest examples of using artificial intelligence in everyday life.
-The global company has been using this technology for a long time and in almost all the products and services it provides.
+Google is one of the biggest examples of the use of artificial intelligence in everyday life.
+The global company has been using this technology for a long time and in almost every product and service it offers.

-It is present in the functioning of e-mails - as is the case mentioned in example 1 -, in applications, such as Google Lens, which searches for image recognition, Google Maps and even software created by the company and aimed at other sectors, such as that of medicine.
+It is present in the functioning of e-mails — as is the case cited in example 3 —; in applications, such as Google Lens, which searches for image recognition; Google Maps; and even software created by the company and aimed at other sectors, such as medicine.

-But I highlight here, Google Ads and the search engine, which is the most used worldwide and which, through the learning of intelligence, has evolved and has become more and more assertive.
+But it is worth mentioning the Google Ads and the search engine, which is the most used in the world and which, through the learning of intelligence, has evolved and brought increasingly assertive research results.

-This technology allows search results to appear more and more speed and that the tool recognizes synonyms, related subjects, similarity between letter sounds, among other things. and whatthe more people use it, the more it learns about search intent and behavior, generating better experience for users.
+This technology allows search results to appear more and more quickly and the tool recognizes synonyms, related subjects, similarity between letter sounds, among other things. and whatthe more people use it, the more it learns about search intent and behavior, generating better experience for users.

 In the case of Google Ads, artificial intelligence is mainly focused on navigation analysis, using this information to recommendation personalized ads and therefore more assertive.

-As AI analyzes all user navigation, it is able to show the most relevant products in smart shop windows and customized.
-With it, even the launch window is customized for each person with greater speed and efficiency, as in addition to personalized the showcases are autonomous, reducing the need for manual work.
+As AI analyzes all user navigation, it is able to show the most relevant products in smart shop windows and personalized.
+With it, even the launches window is customized for each person with greater speed and efficiency, because in addition to personalized the showcases are autonomous, reducing the need for manual work.

 But, in addition to showcases, today artificial intelligence is also present in smart search for e-commerce, facilitating the search for products within the virtual store.

-The advantages of using this technology are the search speed; a phonetic similarity; - which recognizes the sounds of the words and shows the products even with a typo - the color search automated, through the image recognition; behavioral search; voice search e image search.
+The advantages of using this technology are the search speed; a phonetic similarity; — that recognizes the sounds of words and shows the products even with typos — automated color search; behavioral search; voice search; e image search.

 GPS applications, now so essential in our routine, also make use of artificial intelligence to constantly and real-time monitor traffic, showing the best route, giving information about accidents, police blitzes and much more.